Razzmie1/rag-lab/README.md

 ## Roadmap

-- output the text locations of the retrieved nodes to provide source references of RAG answer
 - adjust the tool such that it works for audio data, use model for transcription and a suitable embedding
 - provide audio timestamps of retrieved nodes as source references
 - include option to turn off QA and only do semantic search